-To the believers, bodily infirmities and untoward circumstances are matters of secondary concern.
-Inward strength to endure is a far higher manifestation of the divine grace than mastery of the outward difficulties of life.
-Outwardly a man may be torn, worn, wearied, and almost broken, yet inwardly it is his privilege—in Christ—to enjoy perfect peace (Isa.
-26:3, 4).
+To the believers, bodily infirmities and difficult circumstances should be matters of secondary concern.
+Inward strength to endure is a far higher manifestation of the divine grace than mastery of the outward hardships of life.
+Outwardly a man may be torn, worn, wearied, and almost broken, yet inwardly it is his privilege—in Christ—to enjoy perfect peace.

 Real strength of character grows out of weakness, which, in distrust of self, is surrendered to the will of God.
 A man strong in his own strength is self-reliant instead of relying on God, and often does not realize his need of divine grace.
 The great heroes of the Bible learned the same lesson, men such as Noah, Abraham, Moses, Elijah, Daniel.
-Only those whose weakness and insecurity have been completely submerged in the blessed will of God know what it is to possess true power.
+Only those, whose weakness and insecurity have been completely submerged in the blessed will of God, know what it is to possess true power.

-Therefore, Paul said I will glory in my infirmities or “boast in weaknesses.”
+Therefore, Paul declared I will glory in my infirmities or “boast in weaknesses.”
 It is the mark of triumph to accept one’s limitations without resentment.
 To rejoice over that which one hates and desires to be rid of is the ultimate of surrender.
-Christ also shrank from the indignity, shame, and ridicule He was called upon to endure at His trial.
+Christ also shrank from the indignity, shame, and ridicule He was called upon to endure at His trial, yet He yielded to the will of God.
 Such resignation to the will of God means complete renunciation of self.

 In His service,